 When there is a large die-off of marine mammals, experts from NOAA Fisheries and our partners try to identify the reasons for what's known as an Unusual Mortality Event, or UME.
 Unfortunately, in about half of UMEs, a cause is never determined.

-That’s the case with the Large Whale UME declared in 2015 for large whales in British Columbia and the Gulf of Alaska, as well as the 2011 Alaska Northern Pinniped UME, which impacted four species of ice-associated seals, and walruses.
+That’s the case with the Large Whale UME declared in 2015 for large whales in British Columbia and the Gulf of Alaska.
+That was also the case with the 2011 Alaska Northern Pinniped UME, which impacted four species of ice-associated seals, and walruses.
 The Working Group on Marine Mammal Unusual Mortality Events has closed both UMEs, although what caused those events remains a mystery.

 What is an Unusual Mortality Event?